trychlos/pwix-modal/README.md

         Default is let bubble the events.

-        Note that at the time of the modal creation, you are not yet able to set the rendered body as the events target (as it has not yet been rendered).
+        Note that at the time of the modal creation, you are not yet able to set the rendered template as the events target (as it has not yet been rendered).
 See also `Modal.target()`.

     - `mdTitle`